Great beaches, fab food and spectacular walking

-Head to Blas at Fronlas for breakfast then take a good wander around town.
+Head to Blas at Fronlas or PWNC Cafe for breakfast then take a good wander around town.
 Be sure to visit the Carn Ingli centre and the Newport Collective – a work co-operative featuring diverse artists from the local area.

 Newport is one of the few places where you can walk sea to summit, in a leisurely morning.
 Carningli is the mountain that towers over the town and is regularly tackled by locals of all ages, all year round – so go for it!

-Lunch on the mountain might be calling, so pop into the wholefood store and pick up an organic picnic of local breads, cheese and salad before you go.
+Lunch on the mountain might be calling, so pop into the wholefood store and pick up an organic picnic of local bread, cheese and salad before you go.

-In the afternoon you can stay on foot and walk from the Parrog to Newport Sands beach, around the estuary, and be sure to pop into Blas at Fronlas for a sweet treat on your way home.
+In the afternoon you can stay on foot and walk from the Parrog to Newport Sands beach, around the estuary, and be sure to pop into Seaglass Bistro in Newport golf club for a coffee and cake, and incredible views, before the walk home.

-Newport locals love a good shindig, so be sure to check if the Memorial Hall have an event, Llys Meddyg have a garden gig or the Golden Lion has live music.
+Newport locals love a good shindig, so be sure to check if the Memorial Hall have an event, Llys Meddyg has garden gigs or the Golden Lion has live music.
 A short distance away is Fishguard, with a community theatre cinema and Celtic music at up-and-coming venue Ffwrn.